highfidelity/hifi_tests/tests/engine/render/effect/highlight/coverage/test.md

 ### Steps

 During all steps, rendering should be stable in time.
-Rune the [highlight.js script](./highlight.js?raw=true) (from menu/Edit/Open and Run scripts From URL...) and play each step in sequence by pressing the [SPACE] key.
+Run the [highlight.js script](./highlight.js?raw=true) (from menu/Edit/Open and Run scripts From URL...) and play each step in sequence by pressing the [SPACE] key.

 #### Step 1
 - Expected: ![](./init.jpg)